watson-developer-cloud/customer-engagement-bot/README.md

    * Modify the .html file to change the appearance of the application page.

-   * Use the Conversation tool to train the service for new intents, or to modify the dialog flow.
-For more information, see the [Conversation service documentation](https://www.ibm.com/watson/services/conversation/).
+   * Use the Watson Assistant tool to train the service for new intents, or to modify the dialog flow.
+For more information, see the [Watson Assistant service documentation](https://www.ibm.com/watson/services/conversation/).

-# What does the Customer Engagement Tone Analyzer & Conversation application do?
+# What does the Customer Engagement Tone Analyzer & Watson Assistant application do?

 The application interface is designed for chatting with a customer engagement bot.
 Based on a previous laptop purchase, the bot asks how the experience has been and responds accordingly if given a negative or positive response.

-The chat interface is in the left panel of the UI, and the JSON response object returned by the Conversation service in the right panel.
+The chat interface is in the left panel of the UI, and the JSON response object returned by the Watson Assistant service in the right panel.
 Your input is run against a small set of sample data trained with the following intents:

     yes
     no